DaGooseYT/SMT-PBTS/README.md

 - Samsung 35E 18650 battery cells can be found [here](https://www.18650batterystore.com/products/samsung-35e)

 ## Disclaimer & Licenses
 - Licenses are located in `/License`.
-By using the contents in this repository, you automatically agree to the terms and conditions in the licenses.
+By using the contents in this repository, you automatically agree to the terms and conditions in the licenses as well as the disclaimers listed below.
 - License1 covers the software aspects of this repository including the schematic, PCB source, PCB gerber, etc.
 - License2 covers the hardware aspects of the project including the contentes in `/Photos`, enclosure design, and overall design of the speaker.
 - The contents of this project are NOT risk-free of failure and therefore must be proofchecked by the user before use.
 The user assumes responsibility for any damages caused by electrical/mechanical failures.